develop-me/bootcamp--week-01-02--html-and-css/slides/web-theory/03_devtools/PITCHME.md

 - Chrome & Firefox - CMD + Option + I |
 - Elements tab and Inspector to debug your HTML and styling |
 - Box Model, Grid + other useful tools |
-- Your changes will not be saved!
+- Careful changes made in DevTools will not be saved!

 ---

-## Testing
+## Auditing and Testing

 - Audits tab for key metrics |
+- Toolbar for device testing |
 - Add constraints in Network tab |
-- Device toolbar for device testing |
+- Best practices